-Preparation for hearing or trial testimony.
 The lawyers you are working with should practice your testimony with you before trial to help you understand what the questions will be, so you have a clear idea of the goals of your testimony in advancing the case.
 Similar to preparing for your deposition, they should help you prepare for both the direct and the cross examinations.
 They will likely do mock sessions to help you understand what kinds of questions the opposing attorneys are likely to ask you and help you prepare to respond.

-If the attorneys in the case do not commit to, or fail to follow through on these tasks, you should seriously reconsider serving as an expert witness.
+If the attorneys in the case do not commit to or fail to follow through on these tasks, you should seriously reconsider being an expert witness.
 While it is unlikely that an attorney would engage an expert witness and then fail to prepare that witness, it can happen.
 The professional and personal repercussions for testifying unprepared can be sizable, ranging from reputational harm to perjury.